explodinglabs/iko/createapp.md

 Edit the table structure in the deploy script.

-At this point, start Postgres, set env vars, and then `sqitch deploy`. (see your app's README).
-Also check verify and revert.
+At this point, start Postgres, set env vars, and then `sqitch deploy --verify`.
+(see your app's README).

 ## Trigger a NOTIFY when a row is inserted and/or updated)